hibbitts-design/hibbitts-design-org-learn/pages/04.openpublishingspace/05.gitsync-configuration/docs.md

 ![](../../images/open-publishing-space-install-and-configure-on-reclaim-hosting/scroll-down--and-tap--add-webhook-.png)

-##### 3.20 Once the new Webhook is displayed, return to your Grav Open Publishing Space site
+##### 3.20 Once the new Webhook is displayed, return to your Grav Open Blogging Space site

 ![](../../images/open-publishing-space-install-and-configure-on-reclaim-hosting/once-the-new-webhook-is-displayed--return-to-your-grav-open-publishing-space-site.png)